-I'm forty-something years old.
-I'm a heterosexual male crossdresser, peeping out of the closet.
-I'm also an academic, with a medical science background (but I read widely in all sorts of things), and I work in a large institution.
-I have kids, and I live in the suburbs, where my life is pretty ordinary.
+I'm getting on for fifty (how did that even happen?!).
+I'm a heterosexual male crossdresser, partly out of the closet.
+I'm also a practising doctor (but I read widely in all sorts of things), and I work in a large hospital.
+I live with my female partner and our kids in the suburbs, where our lives are pretty ordinary.

 So foremost, this blog is about me making some sense of crossdressing.
-It's about resolving the dichotomy between the intellectual part of me, which recognises that crossdressing is (let's face it) a bit weird, and the emotional part of me, which loves the sensual pleasures of soft fabrics, perfumes and cosmetics.
+It's about resolving the dichotomy between the intellectual part of me, which still thinks that crossdressing is a bit weird, and the emotional part of me, which loves the sensual pleasures of soft fabrics, perfumes and cosmetics.

 The third reason for the blog is to put out there an image of crossdressing which is somewhat at odds with the traditional view (which is that it's farcical, grotesque, or perverse).
 It is possible to be a crossdresser and be educated, compassionate, moral and contribute to society in a positive way.

 You won't find fantasy or erotica on this blog.
 Equally, you won't find criticism or opprobrium, whatever your perspective.
 Each of us is doing what we need to get by.
 What you will find is my own opinions and insights, and I hope these will be delivered with honesty and openness.
 I hope you will feel welcome to add your own!
 This blog is a work in progress; Vivienne's journey continues, which means that some of the things I have previously written about are no longer quite applicable.
 Rather than edit the past, I think it's reasonable to leave those articles untouched, as a record of where I have come from.

 Bluestocking" to refer to an intellectual or academic woman.
 See this post for more about Bluestockings in general and this title in particular.